guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 confidence interval= d^ +/- 1.96*SE , for alpha=0.05
 CI=[0.095;0.14]

-CI does not include 0, so we can conclude that the difference of frequency complaints related to delayed flights didn't occur by chance with a confidence of 95%!
+CI does not include 0, so we can conclude that the difference of frequencies of complaints related to delayed flights didn't occur by chance with a confidence of 95%!
 ```

 As a consequence, we should choose British airways in order to avoid delays! (*)